About the WEA

 The Wareham Education Association is a professional society that unites hundreds of individuals working to further the education of the children studying in the Wareham Public Schools.

-The WEA is composed of three units:
+The WEA is composed of four units:

 - Unit A: Classroom teachers and caseload workers including but not limited to special education teachers, speech therapists, occupational and physical therapists, school psychologists, guidance counselors, nurses, etc.